NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 ^^^^^^^^^^
 Update ``multitask-prompt-learning.yaml`` from the example above with p-tuning parameters for the new task.
 Be sure to update ``model.existing_tasks`` with the tasknames from previous prompt learning runs and to use the ``.nemo`` file saved at the end of your last prompt learning session.
 Values different from the config above have stars commented next to them.

+In this example, the SQuAD task includes the question context as part of the prompt.
+Because the context is long, we recommend setting ``answer_only_loss`` to ``True`` for this task, and any task where a significant portion of the prompt is not a part of the answer. ``answer_only_loss`` tells the model to only calculate the cross entropy loss on the answer portion of the training example.
+Though we recommend placing all virtual tokens at the beginning of the prompt, we place them throughout the prompt in this example to demonstrate how to do so.

 .. code::

   name: multitask_p_tuning # ***